Hanley Castle High School: Academic achievement

 and throughout the years 2005–2008 was consistently and significantly higher than both the county and national averages, while The Guardian league table also places it as one of the top performing schools in the county for 2007–08.

-In 2012 98% of students passed their A-level exams with 10% reaching grade A and 67% at grade C.
+In 2012, 98% of students passed their A-level exams with 10% reaching grade A and 67% at grade C.

 Out of 3,500 secondary schools in England, the Ministry of Education announced in 2016 that Hanley Castle was among the 100 top performing schools in the country for the period from 2013 to 2015.

-In 2019 the school was ranked 4th in Worcestershire with a performance well above the national average.
+In 2019, the school was ranked 4th in Worcestershire with a performance well above the national average.

-Competing against 31 other schools from the UK, Spain and Qatar, two pupils from Hanley Castle High School reached the world final of the international mathematics challenge sponsored by QinetiQ.

 Awards

-The school has several achievement awards, including the International School and Healthy School awards, its specialist status in languages in 2006, and its financial management standard in schools in 2007/08 In May 2003 the school was one of only 274 schools in the country to receive the Artsmark Gold Award from the Arts Council England, and won again in 2014.
+The school has several achievement awards, including the International School and Healthy School awards, its specialist status in languages in 2006, and its financial management standard in schools in 2007/08 In May 2003, the school was one of only 274 schools in the country to receive the Artsmark Gold Award from the Arts Council England, and won again in 2014.

 The school is part of the Leading Aspect Award with the Hanley Castle Pyramid scheme that combines the school with eight of its major feeder primary schools within the framework of effective implementation of the government's Modern Languages Entitlement at Key Stage 2 through Primary and Secondary Partnership.
 The school also has International School and Healthy School awards.

 Sport and Culture

-For over a hundred years the school has maintained a tradition of sports, and by 1890 Hanley Castle Grammar School was fielding a cricket team.
-Students represent the school in a number of sports including hockey, netball, rugby, football, volleyball, tennis, cricket, badminton, athletics, cross-country and swimming, and the facilities include a sports hall and a fully equipped gymnasium, outdoor tennis courts, and two large fields for cricket, rugby, track, and athletics.
-The school continues an ancient tradition and hosts an annual sporting event known as the "Hanley Run" in which around 900 runners compete in a cross country running race.
-While the run is compulsory for junior students, everyone from year 10 and above, (including staff) may participate of their own free will.
-Additionally, netball, hockey, basketball, table tennis, indoor football, badminton, and girls football are also offered as organised extra-curricular activities.
+For over a hundred years, the school has maintained a tradition of sports, and by 1890 Hanley Castle Grammar School was fielding a cricket team.
+Students represent the school in a number of sports including hockey, netball, rugby, football, volleyball, tennis, cricket, badminton, athletics, cross-country and swimming, and the facilities include a sports hall and a fully-equipped gymnasium, outdoor tennis courts, and two large fields for cricket, rugby, track, and athletics.
+The school hosts an annual sporting event known as the "Hanley Run" in which around 900 runners compete in a cross country running race.
+While the run is compulsory for junior students, everyone from year 10 and above, (including staff) may participate.
+Netball, hockey, basketball, table tennis, indoor football, badminton, and girls football are offered as organised extra-curricular activities.